Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 The Little Knife Portage (Knife to Ottertrack) was hidden by brush and was hard to find.
 It had the steepest climb&mdash;a real up-and-down.

 BWCA portages tend to be easy to find, well-traveled, and well maintained.
 The portages today were no exception.

 We finished the last of the tequila and switched to bourbon and had our first backpacker meal.
 As before, it is food.
 They have reduced the sodium but have not improved the taste.
 Royce had a particularly reprehensible take on Spanish Rice called *Italian Style Pepper Steak*.
 I found it boring but edible.

 Good day and good weather.
 Paddling was challenging enough to keep me focused.
 The wind forced me to paddle on one side for long stretches which was awfully tiring, but needs must.

-Campsite is on the US side.
-They are notably more heavily used and have obnoxious/aggressive chipmunks.
+We made camp around 16:30 on the US side of Ottertrack, shortly after the portage from Knife Lake.
+The US campsites are notably more used and have obnoxious/aggressive chipmunks.

 Tomorrow, we turn north into a bay of Ottertrack that I've never seen.
 THen we head into Jasper and further north into Quetico.

 ## 2025-08-11 Day 6: Ottertrack Lake to Saganons Lake